 - Oliebollen – A ball of deep fried dough (sometimes with raisins) eaten warm and topped with powdered sugar.
 It is a popular treat during the holiday period from early November through the New Year.

-- Pepermunt – Peppermints were first produced by a Dutch company named ‘Fortuin’ in 1842.
-In 1892 the company celebrated its 50th anniversary by introducing a disk-shaped mint embossed with the likeness of the young Dutch Queen Wilhelmina, who was 12 years old at the time.
-The company still exists and is the largest peppermint producer in the Netherlands.
+- Pepermunt – Peppermints were first produced by the Dutch company ‘Fortuin’ in 1842.
+In 1892 the company celebrated its 50th anniversary by introducing a coin-like peppermint embossed with the likeness of the young Queen Wilhelmina, who was 12 years old at the time.
+The company today is the largest peppermint producer in the Netherlands.
 Its ‘Wilhelmina’ brand peppermints are distributed around the world.